Question marks express doubt or let you know that something needs an answer.

 3. Combining a Question Mark with Other Forms of Punctuation

-The interrobang is an exclamation point superimposed on a question mark.
+The interrobang is an exclamation point superimposed on a question symbol.
 It looks something like this:

 Although it’s finding a place in informal written language, the interrobang is still considered a nonstandard form of punctuation.

 It’s designed to indicate an exclamation that takes the form of a question.

 It can also be expressed by using a combination of question marks and exclamation points such as: